 - Write: 5 MB/s, 2000 times/s

 - Read: 10 MB/s, 100 times/s

-You can calculate the number of shards needed based on the traffic.
-If the data traffic exceeds the read and write capabilities, split the Shard in time to increase the number of Shards, so as to achieve greater read and write capabilities.
-If data traffic is far less than the maximum read and write capabilities of the partition, we recommend that you merge the partitions to reduce the number of partitions, and save the zoning costs.
+We recommend that you plan the number of shards according to the actual data traffic.
+If the traffic exceeds the read/write capacities, split the shard in time to increase the number of shards so as to achieve greater read/write capacities.
+If the traffic is far less than the maximum read/write capacities of shards, we recommend that you merge the shards to reduce the number of shards so as to save the rental costs of shards.

-- When writing logs, if the API consistently reports 403 or 500 error, refer to Logstore CloudMonitor metrics to view the traffic and status code and determine whether you need to increase the number of shards.
+- If the API consistently reports error 403 or 500 during the writing, see Log Service monitoring metrics to determine whether or not to increase the number of shards.

-- For read/write operations that exceed a shard’s service capacities, the system will attempt to provide the needed services, but the service quality cannot be ensured.
+- For read/write operations that exceed the service capacities of shards, the system will attempt to provide the needed services, but the service quality cannot be guaranteed.

-When you create a partition, all partition states are in readwrite status.
-Split or merge operations change the partition state to readonly and generate a new readwrite partition.
-The Shard state does not affect the performance of its data read, while the readwrite Shard maintains normal data write performance, and the readonly state partition does not provide data-writing services.
+When a shard is created, all the shards are in readwrite status.
+Split or merge operations change the shard status to readonly and generate a new shard in readwrite status.
+The shard status does not affect the performance of reading data.
+Shards in readwrite status maintain normal data writing performance, while shards in readonly status do not support writing data.

-When splitting a Shard, you need to specify a ShardId in a readwrite status and an MD5.
-The MD5 must be greater than the Shard’s BeginKey and less than EndKey.
-Split operations can split two other Shards from one, that is, the number of Shards increase 2 after division.
-After the split is complete, the original Shardstate specified by split is changed from readwrite to readonly, and the data can still be consumed, but no new data can be written.
-The two newly generated Shard status are readwrite, behind the original Shard, and the MD5 range of the two Shards covers the range of the original Shard.
+When splitting a shard, you must specify a ShardId in readwrite status and an MD5.
+The MD5 must be greater than the shard BeginKey and less than the shard EndKey.
+Split operations can split two other shards from one, that is, the number of shards is increased by 2 after the split.
+After the split, the status of the original shard specified to be split is changed from readwrite to readonly.
+Data can still be consumed, while new data cannot be written.
+The two newly generated shards are in readwrite status and arranged behind the original shard.
+The MD5 range of these two shards covers the range of the original shard.